 - 1 cup Sparkling Water

-Crush the mixture with the back of a spoon to bring out the flavours.
-Add four ice blocks or crushed ice, the gin, turmeric, cinnamon and sparkling water.
+Crush the mixture with the back of a spoon to bring out the flavors.
+Add four ice blocks or crushed ice, the gin, turmeric, cinnamon, and sparkling water.
 Then shake, shake, shake.
-Serve chilled in a glass and garnish with lime and orange zest.
+Serve chilled in a glass and garnished with lime and orange zest.
 Mint is also nice to use.

 It’s as easy as that.
 Now you can sip on your cocktail, guilt-free.